jakubvalenta/osm-changesets/README.md

 # OpenStreetMap Changesets

-A website that shows changests by an OpenStreetMap user with map images.
+A website that shows changesets by an OpenStreetMap user with map images.

 ## Installation